Hey Kids (Start Here)

 It is a miracle that Dr. Geiszler did not die in childhood.

-“So,” Newton says.
-“Someone had a bad day.
-Are you getting harassed by your new colleagues.
-Are they trying to talk to you when there’s math to be done.
-Do they try to get you to go out to lunch.
-Do they offer you coffee, possibly.
-The nerve of some people, honestly, dude, I feel that.
+“So,” Newton says, “someone had a bad day.
+Are you getting harassed by your new colleagues?
+Are they trying to talk to you when there’s math to be done?
+Do they try to get you to go out to lunch?
+Do they offer you coffee, possibly?
+The nerve of some people.
+Honestly, dude, I feel that.
 I feel that with fifty percent of my brain.
 Thirty-three percent.
 Sometimes one hundred percent.
 One hundred percent of my brain thirty-three to fifty percent of the time.”

 Hermann sighs.

-“I find them somewhat tiresome, yes,” Hermann admits, partially truthfully, because he does not particularly care to tell Newton that the UC Berkeley Mathematics Department, if not the totality of the academic world, now presumes Dr. Geiszler to be incapable of meeting the rigors of academia.
-He does not care to find out if Newton himself agrees with their assessment.
-He does not care to maintain a neutral expression while Newton tries to determine whether Hermann agrees with their assessment.
-All he wants to do is have a terror-free, disaster-free evening as a prelude to an attempt to discuss their recent experiences over a moderate amount of tequila.
+“I find them somewhat tiresome, yes,” Hermann admits.
+He doesn’t particularly care to tell Newton that the UC Berkeley Mathematics Department, if not the totality of the academic world, currently presumes Dr. Geiszler to be incapable of meeting the rigors of academia.
+He doesn’t care to find out if Newton himself agrees with their assessment.
+He doesn’t care to maintain a neutral expression while Newton tries to determine whether Hermann himself agrees with their assessment.

 What happens to a fraction of a hive mind?